MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 With a **full crawl**, the search engine processes and indexes every item in the content source, regardless of previous crawls.
 Full crawl works best in these situations:

-* You need to detect deletions of data.
+* Detecting deletions of data.
 * The incremental crawl failed to crawl content for errors.
+* ACLs were modified.
+* Crawl rules were modified.
 * A software update for Microsoft Search is required.
 Updates modify the search schema.
-* ACLs were modified.
-* Crawl rules were modified.

 With an **incremental crawl**, the search engine can process and index only the items that were created or modified since the last successful crawl.
 Therefore, not all the data in the content source is re-indexed.
-Incremental crawls works best to detect content, metadata, permission, and other updates.
+Incremental crawls work best to detect content, metadata, permission, and other updates.

 Incremental crawls are much faster than full crawls because unchanged items aren’t processed.
 To maintain an accurate data sync between the content source and the search index, you need to run both crawls periodically.